BeipDev/BeipMU/Documentation/CommandLine.md

     /map_addexit  <exit to get there> <exit to get back>

 Using the exit direction logic as /map_addroom, it will look for a room in the given direction and create this exit to it.

+## /naws
+Usage:

+    /naws auto
+    /naws {width} {height}

+Examples

+    /naws 80 25

+Sends a telnet NAWS command to the server with an auto calculated size (based on font & output window size), or the user specified size.

 ## /new
 Usage: